 If we haven't experienced enough attunement in childhood, how can we learn and practice attunement in our adult relationships?

-Start recognising, labeling and accepting your own emotions - When you feel an emotional reaction to something, stop and identify the emotion.
-Is it happiness, sadness, anger, disappointment or guilt, for example.
+Start recognising, labelling and accepting your own emotions - When you feel an emotional reaction to something, stop and identify the emotion.
+For example, are you feeling happiness, sadness, anger, disappointment or something else.
 Now give yourself permission to feel the emotion.
 Every emotion you feel is valid, acceptable and real.
 Next, identify the trigger of the emotion.
 Try not to focus on someone else's actions, rather consider what belief their actions have arisen in you or your own perception of their actions.
 Being aware of your own emotions is the stepping stone for awareness of others emotions.
 Internalising your emotions in this way allows you to own your emotions.
-This means that no-one can control how you feel and that you can recognise other's emotions as separate to your own.
+This means that no-one can control how you feel and that you can recognise other's emotions as separate from your own.

 Shift your focus to understanding what your partner feels - A useful quote to remember is; seek to understand before seeking to be understood.
 Those with insecure attachment styles as a result of misattunement often first consider a partners behavior in terms of what it means for them, their needs and overall security in the relationship.
 Therefore, the aim is to consider emotional attunement first.

 In interactions with your partner, try to identify the emotions they are feeling - Ask them clarifying questions to identify the trigger of their emotions and focus on empathising with their feelings.
 You may say things like I can understand why that would make you feel sad, I'm sorry that you had to experience that etc. Try not to invalidate their feelings, even if it makes you feel defensive as it relates to your behaviour.
 Remember your defensiveness is a result of your perception of the situation.